Lottery Project Funding 2022-2023

 - Presentations or exhibitions (in more than one local authority area) of work by international artists and arts organisations

-- Organisational/skills development to ensure you are fit for purpose during and after COVID-19
+- Organisational/skills development to ensure you are fit for purpose after COVID-19.

 - Specialist skills for on-line presentation of existing or new work